sh1boot/sh1boot.github.io/_posts/2025-11-20-lego-card-shuffler.md

 #### controller

-For the actual control logic I went with a [micro:bit][], because it's cheap and because my employer gave me one to celerbate an anniversary.
+For the actual control logic I went with a [micro:bit][], because it's cheap and because my employer gave me one to celebrate an anniversary.
 Also my boss gave me another one because he thought he'd never have time to use his.